Dawolee/dash-lite/README.md

 ## How to install

 1. Clone or download the folder
-2. Navigate into the folder and run **npm install** in the terminal
+2. Navigate into the folder and run **npm install** in the terminal (make sure you have npm installed already https://www.npmjs.com/)
 3. Create a **secrets.js** file and put it inside the "src" folder.
 The secrets.js file should look like:

    export let apiKey = "API_KEY"